 - What to Expect at the Summit

-How to Hike Mt Batur Without a Guide
+How to Climb Mount Batur Without a Guide

-Yes, it is possible to climb Mount Batur without a guide or an organised tour.
+Yes!
+You can do it without a guide or an organised tour.

 You’ll save a ton of money by doing so, but it’s not the easiest option.